-How ELO Works
+How the Rating System Works

-Here’s what makes ELO work: it’s probabilistic, not deterministic.
+Here’s what makes it work: it’s probabilistic, not deterministic.
 The system doesn’t claim to know who will win before the fight.
 Instead, it assigns a probability based on the rating difference between two fighters.
 A fighter with a 1600 rating versus a 1400-rated opponent has the advantage, but the lower-rated fighter absolutely can win — and when they do, the upset is rewarded appropriately in the rating adjustment.
 This mirrors boxing perfectly.
 Any given night, the underdog lands the better combinations.
 Ring generalship matters.
 Intangibles matter.
-ELO respects that unpredictability while still rewarding consistent performance over time.
+The system respects that unpredictability while still rewarding consistent performance over time.

 The Problem in Amateur Boxing